Veterans Affairs Benefits, Compensation

 - The Military Family Relief Fund is designed to assist Indiana veterans and their legal dependents that are experiencing financial hardship.
 This emergency grant may be used for needs such as housing, utilities, food, medical services, basic transportation (car payments, insurance, and basic emergency car repair) which have become difficult to afford.

-- Indiana Veteran Resources - At MyIndy.Gov you may reach out to the Mayor’s office, connect with the Mayor’s Advisory Council, reach the CVSO in Marion County and other local Service organizations.
+- Office of Indiana Veteran Services - Connecting our Veterans to national and local resources.
+From this site you may reach out to the Mayor’s office or reach the CVSO’s in Marion County and other local Service organizations.

 Disclaimer:The web sites listed above are not associated with, endorsed by, or sponsored by the Hamilton County Veterans Corp., or its Officers, and has no official or unofficial affiliation with the Hamilton County Veterans Corp., or its Officers, or its membership.
 This web page was created as a resource for the members of the Hamilton County Veterans Corp. as well as use by the general public